msoecsse/taylor/outcomes/wk6.md

 ## Week 6

+### Announcements
+* If you don't have a grade for lab 4, I don't have a submission
+* Lunch: 11am Tuesday and Thursday

 ### Binary Trees

 * [ ] Use the following terms to describe nodes in a tree: root, children, parent, sibling, leaf, ancestor, descendent